 - Active Military Called to Service

-Effective with the Fall 2011 term, there is a new GI Bill Certification process for returning MTSU veterans.
-Go online to MTSU's PipelineMT and click on RaiderNet then look for the "VETERAN" tab.
+- Returning MTSU student-veterans: Go online to MTSU's PipelineMT, click on RaiderNet, then look for the "VETERAN" tab.
 Complete the Veterans Enrollment Certification, Benefits Deferment Form, and confirm your enrollment for the upcoming term on the Veteran tab after registering for courses (you will have to do this every semester).

-New freshmen and new transfer students should contact the Veteran Affairs Office located in the Keathley University Center (KUC) Building, Room 128 to start the process for your GI Bill benefits.
+- New freshmen and new transfer student-veterans: contact the Veterans and Military Family Center located in the Keathley University Center (KUC) Building, Room 124 to start the process for your GI Bill benefits.

 Veterans and dependents of 100% service-connected disabled veterans who are eligible beneficiaries of U.S. Department of Veterans Affairs education benefits or other governmentally funded educational assistance, subject to the conditions and guidelines set forth in Tennessee Code Annotated 49-7-104 as amended, may elect, upon formal application, to defer payment of required tuition and fees until the final day of the term for which the deferment has been requested.
 Application for the deferment must be made no later than 14 calendar days after the beginning of the term, and the amount of the deferment shall not exceed the total monetary benefits to be received for the term.
 Students who have been granted deferments are expected to make timely payments on their outstanding tuition and fees balance once education benefits are being delivered, and eligibility for such deferment shall terminate if the student fails to abide by any applicable rule or regulation, or to act in good faith in making timely payments.
 This notice is published pursuant to Public Chapter 279, Acts of 2003, effective July 1, 2003.